 - Continuous Sexual Assault of a Child

 - Indecent Exposure versus Public Lewdness

 The road defending an allegation of sexual misconduct, rape, or any form of sexual misconduct can be a long one.
-If you have or live with children, expect their lives will be disrupted by CPS as well.
-During the investigative phase, it is essential to have an attorney represent you before you even consider having a conversation with a detective or an investigator.
+If you have or live with children, expect their lives will be disrupted by CPS.
+During the investigative phase, it is essential to have a defense lawyer represent you before you even consider having a conversation with a detective or an investigator.
 If a case is filed, understand that you will have to abide by bond conditions even though you have not been found guilty of an offense.
 You will have to make a bond, which may be set extremely high.
 You may have to change your residence.
-All of this will be happening while you are working on the defense of your case.
-Our attorneys are experienced in defending individuals throughout the process and are extremely skilled at taking cases to trial should the need arise.
+All of this will be happening while you are working with us on the defense of your case.
+Our sexual assault defense lawyers are experienced in defending individuals throughout the process and are extremely skilled at taking cases to trial should the need arise.
 Come by our office and visit us to learn more about how we are different.
-We are the only criminal defense firm in town with a mock courtroom where we prepare you for trial.
-Call (817) 203-2220 to speak to one of our attorneys today
+We are the only criminal defense firm in Fort Worth with a mock courtroom where we prepare you for trial.
+Call (817) 203-2220 to speak to one of our defense attorneys today.

 (a) A person commits an offense if the person:

 (A) causes the penetration of the anus or sexual organ of another person by any means, without that person’s consent;

 (B) causes the penetration of the mouth of another person by the sexual organ of the actor, without that person’s consent; or